BenMorel/mysql-replication-check/README.md

 ## Compatibility

-This tool has been tested with MySQL 5.7 and MySQL 8.0, but may work with earlier versions.
+This tool has been tested with MySQL 5.7 and MySQL 8.0, and MariaDB 10.5, but may work with other versions.
 It works equally well with all types of replication: `STATEMENT`, `ROW` and `MIXED`, and all storage engines.

 ## Download